Enalmada/nextjs-boilerplate/README.md

 To review all staged files https://medium.com/@samho1996/how-do-i-make-use-of-chatgpt-to-review-my-code-33efd8f42178 Note on windows you will need to set: `npm config set script-shell "C:\\Program Files\\git\\bin\\bash.exe"` https://stackoverflow.com/questions/23243353/how-to-set-shell-for-npm-run-scripts-in-windows

+### Favicon

+use this site to generate: https://realfavicongenerator.net/